search

 Pro pips

 At Exness, spreads vary significantly depending on the gold instrument you trade.
-Therefore, if you are new to trading gold with Exness, we recommend starting with XAU/USD (Gold/USD), which has the tightest spreads.
-Please note that spreads are subject to change, so please check the latest figures before trading.
+Therefore, if you are new to trading gold with Exness, we recommend starting with XAU/USD (gold/U.S. dollar), which has the narrowest spread.
+Please note that spreads are subject to change, so be sure to check the latest figures before trading.

 Exness Gold Swap Points

-At Exness, you can trade XAU/USD (Gold/USD) and BTC/XAU (Bitcoin/Gold) swap-free.Swap points are interest rate adjustments applied when a position is rolled over to the next day or later.
-Since no swap points are charged when rolling over positions in USD-denominated or Bitcoin-denominated gold, you can freely choose any trading style—from short-term leveraged trading to medium- to long-term swing trading—and trade comfortably.
+At Exness, you can trade XAU/USD (Gold/U.S. Dollar) and BTC/XAU (Bitcoin/Gold) swap-free.Swap points are interest rate adjustments applied when a position is rolled over to the next day or later.
+Since no swap points are charged when rolling over positions in USD-denominated or Bitcoin-denominated gold to the next day, you can freely choose any trading style—from short-term leveraged trading to medium- to long-term swing trading—and trade comfortably.

 If you hold gold instruments other than XAU/USD and BTC/XAU overnight, swap points will be charged.
-At Exness, both long and short positions often incur negative swaps; please be aware that when holding positions overnight, the amount of the negative swap will be deducted from your account.The swap points quoted by Exness are the same for all account types but vary depending on the gold instrument being traded and the direction of the position held.
-The swap points for gold trading at Exness are as follows:
+At Exness, both long and short positions often incur negative swaps; please be aware that when you hold a position overnight, the amount of the negative swap will be deducted from your account.The swap points quoted by Exness are the same for all account types but vary depending on the gold instrument being traded and the direction of your open position.
+The swap points for gold trading on Exness are as follows:

 XAU/USD